stlab/better-code/better-code/src/chapter-2-contracts.md

 that if `i != a.count`, the *first* occurrence of `x` in `a` is at index `i`.
 Anything else would contradict the loop invariant.

-Loops are, in general, difficult to reason about in general, which is why we suggest you avoid them (see the Algorithms chapter).
+Loops are difficult to reason about in general, which is why we suggest you avoid them (see the Algorithms chapter).
 But when you _do_ have a loop, identifying its invariant is often the first step in understanding what it does.